-A non-employee with a BIE agreement or contract, such as a contractor, volunteer, or consultant, who is named as the alleged offender will immediately be removed from and remain away from contact with or control over all children until the incident is resolved.
-The individual will be advised that they must be available for contact by local law enforcement, child protection services and/or the Principal/ Administrator as part of the post report process.
-As such, the employee/alleged offender must provide contact information to the principal/administrator.
+4.7.C.
+A non-employee such as a contractor or consultant, against whom an allegation of child abuse has been raised, will be immediately segregated from the child involved.
+The individual will also be immediately removed from contact with or control over all children indefinitely until the incident is resolved.
+The individual will be advised that they must be available for contact by local law enforcement, child protection services and/or the Principal as part of the post report process.